ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

 <h2>Internet of Things</h2>
-The [Stairway to Health](http://sth2-fe-prod-ordina-stairway-to-health.origin.ordina-jworks.io/dashboard) project is a simple yet great example to show what the Internet of Things can do:
+The [Stairway to Health](https://stairwayto.health/dashboard) project is a simple yet great example to show what the Internet of Things can do:
 - LoRa sensors detect door openings, these are installed on the doors of the staircases
 - These sensors communicate via the LoRa network to report their status
-- In our case sensor data is sent to the Proximus MyThings platform which processes the data
+- In our case, sensor data is sent to the Proximus MyThings platform which processes the data
 - The data gets sent to the Stairway to Health application
 - The Stairway to Health application interprets and visualises the data

 In summary: We install sensors on the doors (things) to measure usage and we analyse the data to persuade people to move more.
 The result is a good example of how IoT can influence our daily lives.

-For more on this topic, check the application's [About page](http://sth2-fe-prod-ordina-stairway-to-health.origin.ordina-jworks.io/about)</a>
+For more on this topic, check the application's [About page](https://stairwayto.health/about)

 <h2>Dive into the technical details</h2>